Davisonpro/woocommerce-mpesa-payment-gateway/readme.txt

 = Where can I view transaction logs? =

-Enable debug mode in the plugin settings, then go to **WooCommerce → Status → Logs** and select the `woo-mpesa-*` log file.
+Enable debug mode in the plugin settings, then go to **WooCommerce → Status → Logs** and select the `mpesa-payment-gateway-*` log file.

 = What about security? =